Shivam-ok/Shivam-ok/README.md

 ###           Hi there 👋 Shivam Kumar Choudhary Here.

-- 🔭 I’m currently working on Full Stack Web Development
+- 🔭 I’m a Full Stack Web Developer.
-- 🌱 I’m currently learning and making Java,Good Projects.
+- 🌱 I’m currently learning and building Java Real Time Projects, Good Projects.
 - 👯 I’m looking to collaborate on Fix websites issues and make new websites.
 - 🤔 I’m looking for help with Internship and Full Time Job.
 - 💬 Ask me about anything.